 For rules and procedures regarding military and overseas voters, please go to: www.fvap.gov.

 Interested in voting early at an early voting site in Orange County?
 Please click here.

 If you have any questions about absentee voting, please contact Debbie Cheshire by email or call 919-245-2353.

-Email: firstname.lastname@example.org - you must be able to attach a signature
+- Email: firstname.lastname@example.org - you must be able to attach a signed application to this email.

-- Any registered Orange County voter.
-A near relative may request on the voter's behalf.
+- Any registered Orange County voter or a near relative may request on the voter's behalf.